Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 Coverage amount

-The limit should usually reflect the completed value of the project or the full value at risk, not just the cost of materials currently on-site.
+The limit should usually reflect the full value at risk, often tied to the completed value of the project, not just the materials currently sitting on-site.

 Covered property locations